-The Student & Youth Department aims to establish a community and network for progressive students and youth in Cape Town.
-Our Forums, Courses and Book Club all aim to achieve that.
+The Student & Youth Department aims to establish a community and network for progressive students and youth in South Africa.

 The IFAA Forum

 The IFAA Forum provides a platform for young progressives to share academic work and debate topical issues.
-The IFAA forum, along with our courses, book clubs, and publications, aims to strengthen progressive consciousness across the Western Cape.
+The IFAA forum has the following objectives:

 To keep up to date with the activities of the IFAA Student and Youth Department please like our Facebook page

-IFAA has hosted wide range of forums with topics such as “Decolonising Higher Education: Post Colonial Theory and The Invisible Hand of Student Politics” and “Capitalism in Africa: An Extension and Expansion of Slavery”.
-The attendees of the forums are encouraged to critically and constructively engage with presentations at the Forums.
+In 2017, IFAA has hosted wide range of forums with topics such as “Decolonising Higher Education: Post Colonial Theory and The Invisible Hand of Student Politics” and “Capitalism in Africa: An Extension and Expansion of Slavery”.
+The attendees of the forums are encouraged to critically and constructively engage with presentations at the forums.

-In addition to the Forums and Book Clubs, IFAA in collaboration with INDONI ACTT has run a Politics and Identity Course for Indoni Dance, Arts and Leadership Academy.
-The Course has focussed on Politics, History, Economics and Personal Identity.
+In 2017, IFAA, in collaboration with INDONI ACTT ran a Politics and Identity Course for Indoni Dance, Arts and Leadership Academy.
+The course has focused on the intersection of identity, the arts and politics.
 Our goal is to promote civic engagement and engender a progressive political consciousness in these young students.